zarusz/SlimMessageBus/README.md

    // Use JSON for message serialization
    .WithSerializer(new JsonMessageSerializer())
-   // Use DI from ASP.NET Core (or Autofac, Unity, ServiceLocator) .WithDependencyResolver(new AspNetCoreMessageBusDependencyResolver(serviceProvider))
+   // Use DI from Ms Dependency Injection (or ASP.NET Core, Autofac, Unity, ServiceLocator) .WithDependencyResolver(new MsDependencyInjectionDependencyResolver(serviceProvider))
+   //.WithDependencyResolver(new AspNetCoreMessageBusDependencyResolver(serviceProvider))

    // Use Apache Kafka transport provider .WithProviderKafka(new KafkaMessageBusSettings("localhost:9092"));